smalleni/nova_fake_driver/README.md

 from the client (i.e nova fake driver which is inside nova_compute container).
 When the client requests for adding or deleting namespace or ports, it does that through "ip netns" command (and adding OVS port to br-int) on the compute node host.
+In case of ml2/ovs, it creates a linux bridge and

+1) one veth pair is connected between linux bridge and namespace
+2) another veth pair connected between linux bridge and ovs br-int switch

 Nova fake driver (fake_vif.py) which is in nova_compute container inside compute node, will send request to fake_vif_wsgi_server.py using unix socket during vif_plug